WORDS BY STEPHEN YU

 Now is the time for you to get creative with your paints.
-Feel free to use a variety of different tools to create camouflage prints, striped patternings, or flat color blockings – anything you can think of.
-Whether using paint pens, brushes, or an airbrush, the basic technique doesn’t change.
+Feel free to use a variety of different tools to create camouflage prints, striped patternings, or flat colour blockings – anything you can think of.
+Whether using paint pens, brushes or an airbrush, the basic technique doesn’t change.

 Use light coats to get a more even finish.

-Apply multiple layers of paint to help achieve a more solid color.
+Apply multiple layers of paint to help achieve a more solid colour.

 Use a heat gun to dry off each layer.

-Keep applying paint until the color is solid and there are no streaks.
+Keep applying paint until the colour is solid and there are no streaks.
 This should take at least 2-3 layers.